 In this time of a disaster, time is very crucial.
 The longer these items are soaked in water, the lesser chance you have to save them.
 So, it is important to remove everything you can from the affected area to a dry and safe place, including carpets, furniture, and electronics.
 This will keep them from suffering further damage.

-Once the area is clear, you should begin getting rid of any standing water.
-If your house is flooded with a few inches of water, you will want to use a submersible pump or wet/dry vacuum.
-You can rent it from your local hardware store if you don’t have one.
-If the standing water is shallow, you can just use mops, old towels, and buckets to remove the water.
+After you’ve cleared the area, start removing any standing water.
+If your house is flooded with a few inches of water, use a pump or wet/dry vacuum.
+You can rent one from a nearby hardware store if you don’t own it.
+If the water level is shallow, you can use mops, old towels, and buckets to get rid of it.

 After you have cleaned up the standing water, you should begin drying the affected areas.
 Open windows and doors to increase air circulation.
 Set up fans and turn them into their highest settings.
 You should also consider using a dehumidifier to help remove any excess moisture from the air.